j1-aggie/Hurricane_Harvey_Analysis/README.md

 Questions:

 What attribute below contributes the most to the intensity of the Hurricane based on P-value analysis:
     a.
-Did water temperature affect the intensity of Hurricane Harvery?<br />
+Did water temperature affect the intensity of Hurricane Harvey?<br />
     b.
-Did water salinity effect the intensity of Hurricane Harvery?<br />
+Did water salinity effect the intensity of Hurricane Harvey?<br />
     c.
-Did ambient air temperature affect the intensity of Hurricane Harvery?<br />
+Did ambient air temperature affect the intensity of Hurricane Harvey?<br />
     d.
-Did air pressure affect the intensity of Hurricane Harvery?<br />
+Did air pressure affect the intensity of Hurricane Harvey?<br />

 Initial null hypothesis (H0) is that sea water temperature is the most significant attribute unless our study proves otherwise.